vectordotdev/vector/website/docs/reference/transforms/dedupe.md

 #### ignore

 The field names to ignore when deciding if an Event is a duplicate.
-Incompatible with the "fields.match" option.
+Incompatible with the `fields.match` option.

 </Field>